A WORD FROM Dr Veronica…

 You know I have to write about Inside Out 2!
 I mean – a movie all about feeling emotions, facing hard things, and finding strength in relationships?
 I eat that stuff up!!
 And bonus: The main character (Riley) has parents that are together and don’t die!
 (Parents in the Disney universe don’t have long life spans.)

-Here’s what I love: the movie teaches us anxiety is NOT the absence of negative experiences or flaws.
+The movie teaches us anxiety is NOT the absence of negative experiences or flaws.
 Anxiety happens when we avoid negative things.

 Sometimes I see someone wearing a T-shirt with the phrase: Be Kind.
 I’m not sure if they think a little reminder is all I need in order to take away my self-focused, frazzled impatience.
 I want to be kind, but I am not always kind.
 When I justify my unkindness, or pretend that I wasn’t as blatantly unkind as I really was, I’m avoiding facing this flaw in myself.
 I ignore that I hurt someone else.
 It may seem like a little thing, but I’m setting myself up for anxiety.
 Anxiety develops when we have a pattern of avoiding negative experiences (including the negative experience of realizing we are not nice).